giantswarm/awscnfm/docs/introduction.md

 - implement behavior to setup some test, e.g. cluster creation or cluster deletion
 - implement the testing behavior itself, e.g. checking how many k8s nodes are ready

-You decide what an action does and how actions are designed per cluster scope.
+You decide what an action does and how actions are designed per test plan.

 By convention

-- `ac000` is the test plan executing all actions of a cluster scope
+- `ac000` is the test plan executing all actions of a test plan
 - `ac001` is the action creating a cluster based on a custom definition.
 - every action implements the same two interfaces according to their intentional use case: